How to Remove a User in Linux

 • Check whether the user is logged in or has running processes.

-• Remove the user’s cron jobs if the scheduled tasks should not continue.
+• Remove the user’s cron jobs, at jobs, and systemd user services if the scheduled work should not continue.

 • Lock the account instead of deleting it if access only needs to be disabled temporarily.